-It can also afford you the freedom to produce more content in more variety if your strategy calls for it.
+It can also afford you the freedom to produce and focus on other types of content if your strategy calls for it.

-With so much of website traffic now originating from mobile devices, mobile-friendliness is more important than ever.
-It’s a good thing, then, that short-form content gives you a headstart when it comes to optimization for mobile!
+With so much of website traffic now originating from mobile devices, mobile friendliness is more important than ever… Making it a good thing that short-form content gives you a headstart when optimizing for mobile!

-Short-form content is easy to read on mobile devices.
+Short-form content is easier to read on mobile devices.

-Because of its length, it’s usually easier to read than longer posts, which can sometimes be cumbersome to scroll through on smaller screens.
+Because of its length, short-form content offers a more user-friendly read than longer posts, which can be cumbersome to scroll through on smaller screens.

-Would you like to see some real examples of effective short-form content?
-Check out two popular posts from two well-known marketing names—CoSchedule and HubSpot.
+For some real examples of effective short-form content, check out these popular posts from two well-known brand names—Airbnb and HuffPost.

 The Limitations of Short-Form Content

-What challenges might you face as a result of using mainly short-form content?
+What challenges might you face as a result of using only short-form content?

 2. Less Engagement